Purple-Magic/tramway_pro/docs/engine_description.md

   * [http://sportschool-ulsk.ru/](http://sportschool-ulsk.ru/)
  * site - personal site (not production ready)

-If you have found suitable engine in this list, you should create own Trawmay Application.
+If you have found suitable engine in this list, you should create own Trawmay Application Model.
 [How-to](https://github.com/Purple-Magic/tramway-core#how-to-create-model-that-will-be-an-application-model-for-the-tramway)